 Visit The West End

-The Strand Palace Hotel is perfectly situated for sampling the glamour of London’s famous West End.
+Strand Palace is perfectly situated for sampling the glamour of London’s famous West End.
 The decadent atmosphere of one of the capital’s busiest areas is right around the corner from the hotel, making it the perfect place to stay if you want to experience the famous nightlife of the West End.

 Saturated with attractions, this part of town has been in vogue for centuries.
 The trend started because the area was upwind of the overcrowded old City of London, which was consistently cloaked and choked by a fog of smoke.

 The cleaner, sweeter scented west side kept its fashionable, stylish image, especially with the likes of the art-deco designed Strand Palace lining its streets.
-Even in today’s new contemporary rooms, a certain elegance still remains, reminiscent of years gone by.
+Even in today’s new rooms, a certain elegance still remains, reminiscent of years gone by.

 West End highlights